Starwerk Banner Image

 Navigation systems are used when planning your route before your trip, and when you need help orienting yourself in your surroundings during your activity.
 Know how to use a topographical or relief map as well as your compass or GPS unit before going out.

 Sun protection is necessary to protect your skin and eyes against harsh UV rays that are responsible for sunburns and skin cancer.
+Our programs are often done at high altitudes where the sunlight, and particularly the UV, is very intense.
 Consider using sunglasses, sunscreen, and hats.
-Sun-protection clothing such as pants and long sleeve shirts can also help minimize your exposure to the sun.
+Sun-protection clothing such as pants and long sleeve shirts can also help minimize your exposure to the sun, at least before it sets in the evening.

 Be prepared for emergencies by packing first-aid supplies with you.
 Start with a pre-made kit and modify it to fit your trip and your medical needs.
 Check the expiration date on all items and replace them as needed.
 Consider including an emergency guide in case you are faced with an unfamiliar medical emergency.